Calibrated Mechanism Design: Omitted proofs from

 \paragraph{Step \ref{itm:fin-sup}} Consider now the outcome distribution $\outcome\in\Delta(\Arg)$ satisfying \autoref{eq:dynamic-suff}.
-As we argue in the proof of \autoref{theorem:cmd-two-stage}, a finite $M\leq|\Alloc||\Types||\States|$, $\{\belief_1,\dots,\belief_M\}\in\Beliefs$, and $\bsplitb\in\Delta(\Beliefs)$ exists such that
+As we argue in the proof of \autoref{theorem:cmd-two-stage}, a finite $K\leq|\Alloc||\Types||\States|$, $\{\belief_1,\dots,\belief_K\}\in\Beliefs$, and $\bsplitb\in\Delta(\Beliefs)$ exists such that

 \paragraph{Step \ref{itm:end}} We now use steps \ref{itm:dyn-imp} and \ref{itm:fin-sup} to complete the proof of \autoref{theorem:dynamic}, so in what follows we use the finite support representation of \outcome\ in the previous step.
 By Bayes plausibility, a dynamic mechanism can generate the belief split $\bsplitb$ in $T$ periods with $T\leq \lceil\log_{|\Alloc|}(|\States||\Types||\Alloc|)\rceil$, by treating each sequence of allocations of length $T$ as a message.
-Since each $\allocr(\cdot|\cdot,\belief_m)$ for $m\in\{1,\dots,M\}$ lacks profitable undetectable deviations and is individually rational, \autoref{prop:rahman-2} implies that a dynamic mechanism exists that implements \outcome\ by first generating the belief split \bsplitb\ and then implementing $\allocr(\cdot|\cdot,\belief_m)$ in the corresponding continuation play.
+This can be achieved by making the mechanism constant on the agent's type reports during the first $T$ periods.
+Since each $\allocr(\cdot|\cdot,\belief_k)$ for $k\in\{1,\dots,K\}$ lacks profitable undetectable deviations and is individually rational, \autoref{prop:rahman-2} implies that a dynamic mechanism exists that implements \outcome\ by first generating the belief split \bsplitb\ and then implementing $\allocr(\cdot|\cdot,\belief_k)$ in the corresponding continuation play.